richu101/VScode-AVR-programmer/README.md

 **"compilerPath": " **~~/usr/bin/avr-gcc~~** "**, - // paste your avr-gcc path here

 ```
-If you use any additational liberaries you need to add the path to that librarye's
+If you use any additational libraries you need to add the path to that librarie's
 ```
 ```
 "includePath": [
                 "${workspaceFolder}/**",
                 "/usr/lib/avr/include"
-                // here you need to include the path to all the liberaries that u used
+                // here you need to include the path to all the libraries that u used
             ],
 ```
-After adding the path to the liberaries dont forget to put  **,**  in the end eg: "/usr/lib/avr/include" , "/usr/lib/avr/serial" , "/usr/lib/avr/uart"
+After adding the path to the libraries dont forget to put  **,**  in the end eg: "/usr/lib/avr/include" , "/usr/lib/avr/serial" , "/usr/lib/avr/uart"

 <u> Except includepath and compailer path rest content you can copy from my c_cpp_properties.json </u>